 Are bananas good for you?
-YES, they most certainly are, and below are 10 little known facts about the humble banana that will get you rushing to the fruit bowl in a jiffy.
+YES, they most certainly are!
+And, in this post we will discuss 10 little known facts about the humble banana that will have you rushing to the fruit bowl in an instant.

 PROS AND CONS OF A RIPE BANANA

-- Easier to digest due to the fact that the banana’s starches have turned into simple sugars.
+- Ripe bananas are easier to digest, due to the fact that the banana’s starches have turned into simple sugars.

-- The ripe banana is not as good for weight loss due to its higher GI.
+- The ripe banana is not as good for weight loss, due to it being higher GI.

 PROS AND CONS OF AN UNRIPE BANANA

-- Their low resistant starch content makes them low GI, which is good for diabetics or anyone on a low sugar diet.
+- An unripe banana’s low resistant starch content makes them low GI, meaning they’re good for diabetics or anyone on a low sugar diet.

 - Unripe bananas help you to absorb other nutrients more effectively, especially calcium.